biscarri1/convpoibin/README.md

 # convpoibin

-This repository contains code for implementing convolution methods for calculating the Poisson binomial distribution function.
+This repository contains code for implementing convolution methods for calculating the Poisson binomial distribution function, as described in https://www.sciencedirect.com/science/article/pii/S0167947318300082.
 The functions themselves are written in C, and then compiled and ported to R.

 ## Dependencies